Rockies vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Tellez has 21 hits with two doubles, eight home runs, 13 walks and 20 RBI.
+- Tellez has four doubles, eight home runs, 13 walks and 21 RBI (23 total hits).

-- Tellez will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .313 with a double, a home run, a walk and three RBI.
+- Tellez hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .368 with three doubles, a home run, a walk and four RBI.

 Tellez Recent Games